ZaUtre/sfcc-mcp-server/README.md

 Create a `.env` file in the project root directory with the following variables:

 ```
-# SFCC API Configuration - Shared
+# SFCC API Configuration
 SFCC_API_BASE=https://your-instance.api.commercecloud.salesforce.com/
-SFCC_ORGANIZATION_ID=your_org_id
-SFCC_SHORT_CODE=your_instance_id
-SFCC_SITE_ID=your_site_id

-# Shopper API Credentials (SLAS authentication)
-SFCC_CLIENT_ID=your_shopper_client_id
-SFCC_CLIENT_SECRET=your_shopper_client_secret
+SFCC_SITE_ID=your_site_id  # optional, defaults to "RefArch"

 # Admin API Credentials (Client credentials flow)
 SFCC_ADMIN_CLIENT_ID=your_admin_client_id
 SFCC_ADMIN_CLIENT_SECRET=your_admin_client_secret
 ```

-## Admin API Configuration
+## OCAPI Configuration

-To use the Catalogs API, you need to configure an API client in SFCC with the proper permissions:
+To use the SFCC Data APIs, you need to configure an API client in SFCC with the proper permissions:

 1. In SFCC Business Manager, go to Administration > Site Development > Open Commerce API Settings
 2. Create a new API client or edit an existing one
 3. Configure the OAuth settings:
    - OAuth Client ID: (your client ID)
    - OAuth Client Secret: (your client secret)
-   - Default scopes: Include `sfcc.catalogs.rw`
+   - Default scopes: Include the scopes needed for your endpoints
    - Token Endpoint Auth Method: `client_secret_post`
 4. Configure API client roles:
-   - Assign appropriate roles to access catalog data
+   - Assign appropriate roles to access the required data
-   - Required roles may include "Catalogs Manager" or similar

-If you encounter a 403 Forbidden error with the Catalogs API, check that:
-1. The API client has the correct scope (`sfcc.catalogs.rw`)
-2. The API client has the necessary role assignments
-3. The client has access to the specific catalogs in your organization
-4. The organization_id and short_code values are correct

 ## Usage